Fidelity Vs Vanguard: Which Company is Better? PillarWM

 Clients frequently share with us how the knowledge gained from this book helped provide them tremendous clarity, shattering industry-pitched ideologies, while offering insight and direction in making such important financial decisions.

-BUT, what if you can have both?
-Read on …
+BUT what if you can have both?
+Read on and learn more about Fidelity vs Vanguard.…

 When it comes to investment management and wealth management firms, Pillar Wealth Management provides investment advisory and wealth management services to wealthy Fidelity as well as Vanguard clients who have $5 million to $500 million in liquid wealth.
+So, it’s not a matter of Fidelity vs Vanguard.
 Our expert financial advisors have aided many high net worth and ultra-high net worth individuals and families for more than thirty years.
 Hence, we are fully equipped to comprehend your unique needs.
 If you wish to know more about our services, schedule a meeting with us now!

 Pillar Wealth Management utilizes some Vanguard investments for our clients.
 Plus, at Pillar Wealth Management, we custody our clients’ money through Fidelity, which means that for clients that have a Fidelity account, there is not change to the account.
 The client is fully able to access the money in the account, and all their credit and debit cards remain as is.
-All of the client’s cost-base data and any other details regarding their financial transactions are maintained.
+All of the client’s cost-based data and any other details regarding their financial transactions are maintained.
+So, it’s not really about Fidelity vs Vanguard.
 What changes is that Pillar Wealth Management is allowed to access the client’s portfolio while remaining within the Fidelity platform.

 The client is protected by these provisions.
 They are also able to prevent ACAT transfers (firm to firm) as well as IRA transfers.
 Therefore, if you would like to talk to a wealth manager who has accumulated over 30 years of experience working with ultra-high net worth clients and will develop a unique personalized financial plan for you, do not hesitate to contact our founders, Hutch Ashoo and Chris Snyder.

-For instance, Vanguard has a long history for its extensive range of exchange-traded funds and in-house index funds.
-If you want to invest in funds, opting directly for Vanguard can substantially reduce your costs.
+For instance, Vanguard has a long history of an extensive range of exchange-traded funds and in-house index funds.
+If you want to invest in funds, and looking at Fidelity vs Vanguard, opting directly for Vanguard can substantially reduce your costs.
 This is due to the fact that Vanguard can afford to provide reduced expense ratios as compared to other brokerage houses that let you invest in third-party funds.

 Even though Vanguard is excellent with funds, it lags behind in the bond and stock markets.
 The brokerage is not as powerful when it comes to individual stock investing, neither does it make new issue bonds available.
 On the other hand, Fidelity lets clients invest in almost anything they like, including bonds, stocks, individual stocks, mutual funds, options, ETFs, and more.
-Thus, the question that naturally arises is – Is Vanguard or Fidelity Better?
+Thus, the question that naturally arises is – regarding opting for Fidelity vs Vanguard, is Vanguard or Fidelity better?
 Well, here is a complete breakdown of the two brokerage houses.

 Vanguard and Fidelity both offer access to real-time purchasing power and margin information, realized and unrealized gains, and internal rate of return.
-In addition, both provide tax reports, and you can merge holdings from outside your account to get a complete financial picture.
+In terms of choosing Fidelity vs Vanguard, both provide tax reports, and you can merge holdings from outside your account to get a complete financial picture.

 A missing thing is that none of the brokers allows you to determine the tax effect of future trades.
 Both brokers state that there are some upcoming updates for portfolio analysis that will give clients a better picture of their portfolio returns.

-Both Vanguard and Fidelity have an extensive range of low-cost ETFs and mutual funds.
+Looking at Fidelity vs Vanguard, both have an extensive range of low-cost ETFs and mutual funds.
 If you are just considering the options provided by each firm, Fidelity has a higher number of available options.
 Vanguard has around 1,800 commission-free ETFs and 2,800 no-transaction-fee mutual funds, whereas Fidelity provides more than 3,700 no-transaction-fee mutual funds.

 Fidelity has an online chat feature for specific hours, round the clock phone line, and a secure email portal.
 You can avail yourself of the Virtual Assistant, a chatbot designed to help you get answers to your queries.